Speaking of Babies

 “Then don’t disrespect your father.”

-Edgar scrunched his eyes at the woman who stared back daringly at him.
+Edgar scrunched his eyes at the woman who stared back boldly at him.
 He sighed a sound of acquiescence.
 “Oh, Amora,” he breathed as if seeking forgiveness.
-He reached at the same time to touch her cheek.
-She swatted his hand away, unwilling to grant him any clemency.
-She turned her back to him, seeking another look at the golden egg.
-Placing a finger on the solid shell, she traced over the irregular trail of a thin purple vein.
+He reached to touch her cheek, but she swatted his hand away, unwilling to grant him clemency.

 “Why are you keeping this a secret anyway, Edgar?
 What are you planning to do with this baby dragon?”